mikeydgithub/Social-Network-API/README.md

   * Start by using npm start to start the server.
    ![Screenshot 2022-03-19 171131](https://user-images.githubusercontent.com/94988620/159138525-6c1e5332-fc7a-4de4-bc16-e29e34544334.jpg)

-  * Run with Insomnia or Postman and test all routes for Categories, Products, and Tags.
+  * Run with Insomnia or Postman and test all routes for Users, Friends, Thoughts, and Reactions.

   ![Screenshot 2022-03-19 171401](https://user-images.githubusercontent.com/94988620/159138590-38510e8d-befb-4173-be24-60c59633084d.jpg)